cactusglobal/emoji-search/automation/Readme.md

 ## Continuous Integration setup for React Application emoji-search

 This setup will help you configure ci process for react applications.

-The repository ahfarmer/emoji-seach had been downloaded on local machine and pushed to [shridhars/emoji-search](https://github.com/shridhars/emoji-search) on github.
+The repository ahfarmer/emoji-seach has been downloaded(or can be forked) on local machine and pushed to [shridhars/emoji-search](https://github.com/shridhars/emoji-search) on github.

 All the autmation scripts are available under shridhars/emoji-search/automation folder